-The Meridian Canadian Open is unique in the Pinty’s Grand Slam of Curling as it’s the only one in the seven-event series to feature triple knockout brackets instead of round-robin pool play.
+The Meridian Canadian Open is unique in the Pinty’s Grand Slam of Curling as it’s the only one of the six events in the series to feature triple knockout brackets instead of round-robin pools for preliminary play.

 Just remember this simple rule: teams must win three games before they lose three in order to advance to the playoffs.
 Win three games to move on, lose three and you’re gone.